ssundaramurthi/app-builder/README.md

 APP-STG | stg-app-service | Private VPC | cross-account-deploy-role |
 APP-PROD | prod-app-endpoint | Public VPC | cross-account-deploy-role |
 APP-PROD | prod-app-service | Private VPC | cross-account-deploy-role |
-* Public VPCs are classified as untrusted zones and will be disconnected from the
+* Public VPCs are classified as untrusted zones and will stay disconnected.
+The services in Private VPC is accessible only via privatelink.

 ## Fixes Made to App